isabella232/Devices-docs-pr.pt-br/surface-hub/surface-hub-update-history.md

 <summary>Atualização de 1 de agosto de 2017 – para a equipe com base no KB4032188 * (so Build 15063,498)</summary>

 * Skype for Business
-  * Resolve o problema de entrada do Skype for Business, que exige repetição ou reinicialização do sistema.
+  * Resolve o problema do Skype for Business Sign-In, que exigia tentativas ou reinicialização do sistema.
   * Resolve o tempo de reunião do Skype for Business exibido incorretamente.
   * Correções para melhorar a confiabilidade do Skype for Business no Surface Hub.